nanoporetech/dorado/README.md

 $ dorado basecaller <model> <reads> --reference <index> > calls.bam
 ```

-Alignment uses [minimap2](https://github.com/lh3/minimap2) and by default uses the `map-ont` preset.
-This can be overridden with the `-k` and `-w` options to set kmer and window size respectively.
+Alignment uses [minimap2](https://github.com/lh3/minimap2) and by default uses the `lr:hq` preset.
+This can be overridden with the `--mm2-preset` option or using `-k` and `-w` options to set kmer and window size respectively.

 ### Sequencing Summary